Color Block Crochet Pattern Main Image

 Grab a copy of the written pattern before you dive into the video to be sure you’re making it to your size and measurements.
 I know you’ll find this tutorial helpful – especially if you’re new to crocheting garments or just prefer watching it come together!

-I would love to see your completed Apricity Color Block Sweaters.
+I would love to see your completed Apricity bulky crochet sweaters.
 Please post pictures on instagram and tag me @offthebeatenhook and use #offthebeatenhook and #apricitycolorblocksweater.
 Cheers!

 Leave a Reply